east of woodley - preview

 The covert agent rose, bringing the talk to an end.
 With a tilt of his head, he shook her palm and said, ‘Well, Miss Woodley, it has been a pleasure.’

-‘Oh, “Admiral” Tom...,’ she gushed with a wide, fetching, teeth-flourished smile, ‘... it’s no longer “Miss Woodley” to you... it’s Jane!’
+‘Oh, “Admiral” Tom...,’ she gushed with a wide, fetching, teeth-flourished smile, ‘... it’s no longer “Miss Woodley” to you.
+It’s Jane!’